CaseyS1ms/CaseyS1ms/README.md

 - 👋 Hi, I’m @CaseyS1ms I am currently a student and I am studying javascript with an interest in python.
-I am enthusiastic for playing aswell as developing games
-- 📫 How to reach me ... caseysims8766@gmail.com
+- 📫 How to reach me ... caseysims07@icloud.com

 <!---